Coimbatore To Munnar Is Better Than Kochi To Munnar

 Additionally, you can do Coimbatore > Udumalpet (70 KM) > Munnar (85 KM).
 This will save you one connection but the frequency of buses will be comparatively low.

-The highlights in this route are Chinnar wildlife sanctuary and the beautiful tea estates of Munnar.
+The highlights of this route are the Chinnar Wildlife Sanctuary and the beautiful tea estates of Munnar.

 Need more tips for Coimbatore to Munnar bus or a road trip?
 Want additional details on how to travel from Kochin?
 Write me a comment below.